-Preschool Registration for the 2022/2023 school year will open to the community on January 19th, 2022.
-The registration form will provide detailed information.
-Contact Carla Smith at email@example.com for a tour or to answer questions.
-Contact Carla Smith by email for a tour or to answer questions.
+Preschool Registration for the 2023/2024 school year will open to the community on Tuesday, January 17th, 2023.
+Click on the link below to register.
+The registration form will provide detailed information of how to register.
+Contact Carla Smith at firstname.lastname@example.org for a tour or to answer questions.

 Connections Preschool has been teaching children in Raleigh for over 10 years.
 We are a ministry of Forest Hills Baptist Church located near NC State University and Meredith College.
 We believe that children learn best through play, guided by teachers that care for and nurture them.
 We also believe that each preschooler and their family are special to God and are an important part of the Connections Preschool family.
 All are welcome here!

 Connections Preschool uses The Creative Curriculum for Preschool as our core for lesson planning, but we also use other resources in supplement.
 The curriculum is created as developmentally appropriate with a focus on objectives and not theme driven.
 We find that focusing on developmentally appropriate objectives ensures learning through play and allows more opportunities for individualized instruction.
 We provide opportunities for children to learn about God’s world and how to live in it.
 We also teach life skills and relationship skills.